Masumadu/drf-email-service/README.md

 - [📖 About the Project](#about-project)
   - This application can be integrated into an organization mail server and be used by other applications for sending emails.
     - [👀 Overview](#overview)
-      - This application is integrated with postgres, celery and redis.
+      - This application is integrated with postgres, celery, redis and miniO.
+      - Depends on https://github.com/Masumadu/drf-iam-service for identity and access management.
     - [🛠 Built With](#built-with)
       - Python
       - Poetry